 The uterine cycle involves changes in the uterus.
 It occurs in tandem with the ovarian cycle, and is divided into two phases:

 A woman's monthly cycle is measured from the first day of her menstrual period until the first day of her next period.
 On average, a woman's cycle normally is between 28-32 days, but some women may have much shorter cycles or much longer ones.
 The cycle length depends all on when you ovulate.
 Ovulation can occur at various times during a cycle, and may occur on a different day each month.

 Ovulation can be calculated by starting with the day the last menstrual period (LMP) starts or by calculating 12-16 days from the next expected period.
 Most women ovulate anywhere between Day 11 - Day 21 of their cycle, counting from the first day of the LMP.

 The "fertile time" of a woman's cycle, is the time when sexual intercourse can get you pregnant, it's also called the "fertile window".
 The fertile window about 5-6 days long and it includes the day of ovulation and the 4-5 days prior to that day.

-Tracking ovulation can help a woman get a better idea of when pregnancy can and can not occur during her monthly cycle.
+Tracking ovulation and the menstrual cycle can help a woman get a better idea of when pregnancy can and can not occur during her monthly cycle.
 Fertility Awareness is one way to track when ovulation occurs and it includes studying the changes in cervical mucus and using a basal thermometer.
 Cervical fluid will change to a wet, slippery substance that resembles "egg whites" just before ovulation occurs and until ovulation is over.
 A thermometer helps track a body temperature rise, which signals that ovulation has just occurred.
 Another way to track ovulation is through ovulation kits and fertility monitors.
 Once ovulation has occurred, there is nothing you can do to increase your chances of pregnancy.
 Your next step is to begin watching for early pregnancy symptoms.